 A tingling, burning, or just plain painful sensation when you’re pulling your hair back isn’t only uncomfortable — it can be confusing.
-The sharp pain might seem like it’s coming from your hairs themselves, but it’s actually coming from nerves in your scalp.
+The sharp pain might seem like it’s coming from your hair itself, but it’s actually coming from nerves in your scalp.

 This article will cover the basics of everything you need to know if you’re having frequent, mysterious pain when you move your hair.